Sinigang na Baboy

 The Story

 Sinigang is defined by its souring agent.
-Nothing beats fresh sampalok (tamarind) for a clean, mouth-watering asim—the sourness should brighten the broth, not taste flat or candy-sweet.
-Knorr sinigang mix works in a pinch, but sampalok is the benchmark.
+Fresh sampalok (tamarind) gives a clean, mouth-watering asim—the sourness should brighten the broth, not taste flat or candy-sweet.

 Best paired with

-Steamed rice, patis with calamansi and siling labuyo on the side (sawsawan)
+Steamed rice, patis with calamansi and siling labuyo (sawsawan)

 Lola's Tips

-- ✦Fresh sampalok: boil pods in water, mash through a strainer, and add the pulp gradually—stop when the broth tastes pleasantly sharp (asim).
+- ✦Fresh sampalok: add pulp gradually—stop when the broth tastes pleasantly sharp (asim).

-- ✦Knorr sinigang mix is optional—start with half a pack, taste, then add more so it does not overpower real tamarind.
+- ✦Knorr sinigang mix is optional—start with half a pack so it does not overpower real tamarind.

 - ✦Fish sauce (patis) at the end deepens savoriness; balance sour + salty + a little sweet from tomatoes.

-- ✦Add gabi early so it turns creamy; add kangkong and siling haba last to stay fresh and green.
+- ✦Add kangkong and siling haba last to stay fresh and green.

 - ✦Skim foam in the first 15 minutes for a clearer broth.